oneacik/digital-garden/_pages/about.md

 - Grow my network with people I could mentor and be mentored
 - Create a cohesive coding approach which connects business objectives with great architecture
 - Find a role where I could be a craftsman creating excellent project and develop new approaches to software development
+- Have time to create my side projects and develop my local community

 If you see any goals we have in common then feel free to contact me: +48662117872.
 Don't be afraid to use my time.